FANCaipei/buy-with-eth/portal/src/constants/IntegrationDocBeforeGpt.md

 ### Build your own payment ui (Advanced)

-While using our provided payment interface is very convenient, you may wish to create a customized payment view.
-In such instances, you can leverage the OcelotPay SDK to construct your unique user interface.
-In fact, our payment interface is constructed using the OcelotPay SDK.
+Though use our provided payment ui is very convenient, you may want to custom your own payment view.
+In this case, you can use OcelotPay SDK to build your personalized view.
+Actually our payment ui is buit with OcelotPay SDK.

-To build your own user interface, follow these steps:
+You can following those steps to build your own ui:

--   Initialize OcelotPay with your App ID.
+-   Init OcelotPay with your appId

 ```
 const myAppId = ''; // your appId here
 OcelotPay.init({ appId: myAppId });
 ```

--   Utilize **ethereumProvider** and **walletManager** to identify and connect a wallet.
+-   Use **ethereumProvider** and **walletManager** to detect and connect wallet

 ```
 // currently support metamask and coinbase, here is an example of metamsk